QuintessaQ/CS_interview_cheatsheet/OOP_related.md

         ```

 - self & this
-    - `this` is implicit in hava code, e.g. in setter
+    - `this` is implicit in java code, e.g. in setter
         ```
         public void setColor(){
             this.color = color;